 Christiana has taught voice lessons for fifteen years.
 In addition to their private studio, Christiana has been a guest lecturer at Columbia University, University of Lynchburg, and SUNY New Paltz, and on the voice faculty at the New York Film Academy Professional Conservatory of Musical Theater.
 They are hired by composers and producers as a consultant on vocal lines and general singing questions.
 They tutor aspiring writers and mentor aspiring voice teachers.
 They are available for script consultation.

 Christiana’s Christmas album “A Cozy Christmas with Christiana Cole” is available on iTunes, Amazon, and all major streaming platforms.
-They have a chihuahua/dachshund mix (aka “chiweenie”) named Millie and a husband named Aaron.
+They live in New Jersey with their husband, actor Aaron Phillips, and their two dogs, Mildred and Reginald.
 Christiana is autistic and a trans non-binary person.